ualter/teachstore-iac/README.md

 ---
 ## 2) Ansible

+2.1) Playbook: **playbook.yaml**

+In this Ansible playbook, we perform some basic software configuration in our AWS environment:
+- **Metrics Server**
+  - Download and install Metrics Server on Kubernetes (EKS)
+- **Dashboard**
+  - Download and install Kubernetes Dashboard

-2.1) Install Metrics Server and Dashboard on AWS EKS
+2.1.1) Install Metrics Server and Dashboard on AWS EKS
 ```bash
 $ make ansible_playbook
 ```
-2.2) Show EKS K8s info, when you need to recover it
+2.1.2) Show EKS K8s info, when you need to recover it
 ```bash
 $ make ansible_k8sinfo
 ```
-2.3) Access Dashboard using kubectl proxy via API Server
+2.1.3) Access Dashboard using kubectl proxy via API Server
 ```bash
 #### Let it open (shell session)
 $ kubectl proxy